evil-in/Survival/README.md

 There are 3 characters for you to play for simulatenously- Artemis, Gavin and Zebronics.
 All three charcters have magic powers and an inventory of weapons to use that are depleted over the course of the game as they are used up.
 >
 There are three demons present in this world as well.
-The demons do not have the power of magic, but they do have extremely high HP.
+The demons do not have the power of magic, but they do have extremely high HP, so beware!

 ## How to Play
 Choose the number corresponding to the choice of attack you would like to play as each character.